civicrm/org.civicrm.testapalooza/README.md

 The same design works in other languages (Javascript, Ruby, Python, bash, etal), but you'll need to reimplement the *Generic Wrapper* in the target language.

+To learn more about commands in `cv`, simply run `cv` via CLI.
+You can try out commands directly (eg `cv url "civicrm/dashboard?reset=1"`), get a list of commands (`cv list`), or read help for specific commands (eg `cv url -h`).

-(Note: Each call spawns a new process.
-If you need to make many calls to setup configuration, consider putting them in a helper script that only runs once.)
+(Note: Each call to `cv` spawns a new process.
+If you need to make many calls to setup configuration, consider putting them in a helper script to run them en masse.)

 ## Addendum: Examples